dfsp-spirit/libfs/README.md

 Note that the MGZ format is not supported yet, but you can extract it manually (it's simply gzipped MGH) or convert it using the FreeSurfer `mri_convert` command line program: `mri_convert file.mgz file.mgh`.

+## Roadmap

+Next TODOs:

+* Add support for reading label files, so we can properly mask non-cortical areas (based on files like ``$SUBJECTS_DIR/label/lh.cortex.label`).
+* Add support for writing data in curv and/or MGH format, so we can save results directly in formats that can be used for further processing in FreeSurfer (e.g., mapped to standard space).

 ## Running the tests